MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 ### Resource

-A resource is a physical component or attribute of the system which is consumed or affected by an application.
+A resource is a physical component or attribute of the system which is consumed or affected by an activity.
 Simple examples are traditional system resources like CPU, system-disk, and GPU.
-Less traditional resources include things like power availability (AC or DC power) and user-idle.
+Less traditional resources include things like power and user-idle.

 ### Condition